G-Wang12/G-Wang12/README.md

 I'm a student at the **University of Waterloo** studying **Computer Science and Finance**, passionate about building scalable software and solving meaningful problems at the intersection of tech and finance.

-- 🧠 4.0 GPA | 📍 Based in Toronto/Waterloo
 - 🧑‍💻 Incoming SWE Intern @ **Microsoft** (Summer 2025)
 - 🚀 SWE Intern @ **Shopify** (Winter 2025)
 - 💼 Backend, frontend, and data experience across startups, scale-ups, and enterprise